-At Rome International School, we provide a safe, caring and nurturing environment.
-Our Early Years department follows the International Baccalaureate Primary Years Programme, starting from age 3.
+A safe, caring and nurturing learning environment, the Early Years department follows the International Baccalaureate Primary Years Programme starting from age 3.

 The natural curiosity of children is a motivating source for learning.
 Play that is associated with academic learning is an act of ‘inquiry’.
 We believe inquiry connotes critical and reflective thinking that promotes the attainment of the intellectual capacity of every child.